-OEH is responsible for and protects NSW's environment and heritage, which includes the natural environment, Aboriginal country, culture and heritage, and built heritage.
-OEH supports the community, business and government in protecting, strengthening and making the most of a healthy environment and economy in NSW.
+EES is responsible for and protects NSW's environment, which includes the natural environment, Aboriginal country, culture and heritage, and built heritage.
+EES supports the community, business and government in protecting, strengthening and making the most of a healthy environment and economy in NSW.

-OEH delivers integrated and customer focused services at the regional and local level to strengthen communities and partnerships across NSW.
+EES delivers integrated and customer focused services at the regional and local level to strengthen communities and partnerships across NSW.
 This includes services, programs and grants to support land use planning, threatened species, native vegetation, education, community engagement, energy efficiency, volunteering, environmental water management, coast and flood protection, compliance and enforcement, adapting to a changing climate and private land conservation.

-OEH advises the NSW Minister for the Environment and administers programs to protect vulnerable species and communities, such as the BCP and SOS.
+EES advises the NSW Minister for Energy and Environment and administers programs to protect vulnerable species and communities, such as the BCP and SOS.

-7.4.1 NSW National Parks and Wildlife Service (NPWS)
+7.2.4 NSW National Parks and Wildlife Service (NPWS)

-NSW NPWS is part of OEH and manages the National Park estate, which includes national parks, nature reserves, flora reserves, World Heritage areas, rainforests, beaches, alpine areas and sites of great cultural and historic significance.
+NPWS is part of the EES group within the DPIE cluster.
+The NPWS manages the National Park estate, which includes national parks, nature reserves, flora reserves, World Heritage areas, rainforests, beaches, alpine areas and sites of great cultural and historic significance.